 Similarly, colours, sounds and movements can all have an impact on how the brain reacts to a virtual visit experience.
 By using neuromarketing knowledge, companies can design virtual tours that use these elements effectively to capture visitors' attention.

-In short, the immersive marketing allows to create a realistic brand experience, while the neuromarketing helps to better understand client preferences.
-By using these two levers, companies can offer more personalised user experiences, tailored to the needs of their customers and memorable, such as virtual visits.
+In short, immersive marketing creates a realistic brand experience, while neuromarketing helps to better understand customer preferences.
+By using these two levers, companies can offer more personalised user experiences tailored to the needs of their customers and memorable, such as virtual tours.

 Discover some of our achievements